traefik/traefik/docs/content/getting-started/configuration-overview.md

     Some root options are enablers: they set default values for all their children.

     For example, the `--providers.docker` option enables the docker provider.
-Once positionned, this option sets (and resets) all the default values under the root `providers.docker`.
+Once positioned, this option sets (and resets) all the default values under the root `providers.docker`.
 If you define child options using a lesser precedence configuration source, they will be overwritten by the default values.

 ### Configuration File